Change is constant, but it can be perceived as a negative.

 Workplace change ultimately impacts people and their behaviours.
 This means that for some, if not many, employees change can be perceived as negative.
 This can create resistance which can derail an implementation programme.

 With the keystone to any change management strategy being the people involved, understanding them and communicating to them in a way that they will respond positively to will determine the outcome of a change management project.
+We look at this in more detail in our article on effectively communicating change in the workplace.

 How can organisations overcome resistance to change?
 In this article, we define what ‘resistance’ is, understand how common it is for organisations to face change resistance, why it typically occurs and how to overcome it.